jobovy/apogee/README.rst

 models.
 In particular, it contains methods to reproduce the selection of red clump (RC) stars as in `Bovy et al. 2014
 <http://adsabs.harvard.edu/abs/2014ApJ...790..127B>`__, to calculate
-the mean *Ks* magnitude along the RC as a function of metallity and color (Fig. 3 in that paper).
+the mean *K*\ :sub:`s` magnitude along the RC as a function of metallity and color (Fig. 3 in that paper).
 The code also allows the average RC mass, the amount of stellar-population mass represented by each RC star, and the age distribution (Figs. 12, 13, and 14 in the above paper) to be computed.
 The tools in this package are kept general such that they can also be useful in defining other subsamples in APOGEE.

 RC catalog tools
 +++++++++++++++++